 Resources for Day 2

-There are plenty of charming bed and breakfasts in Galway, but here are some additional options:
+There are plenty of charming bed and breakfasts in Galway as well as hotels in Galway, but here are some additional options:

 - Galmont Hotel & Spa is a hotel that should be on anyone’s list for Galway accommodation.
 This eco-friendly hotel overlooks Galway Bay and offers you peace and quiet while still being close to the city center.
 Rates start at $204/night.